What's New in Katana 3.6

-For more information on the NetworkMaterialEdit node, see The NetworkMaterialEdit Node.
+Note: For more information on NetworkMaterialEdit, see The NetworkMaterialEdit Node.

 The following menu commands have been added to the context menu of tab titles, to allow users to move the respective tab to a particular dock widget area in Katana's main window: